KnowLangOrg/know-lang/knowlang/mcp/README.md

 Here are some example queries you can try with Claude once the MCP server is connected:

-- "Search for information about keyword search in the codebase"
 - "Find code related to vector embeddings"
 - "What's the implementation of search results ranking?"